scikit-hep/iminuit/doc/faq.rst

 The MINUIT2 user's guide explains all about it, see pages 6-8 and 38-40.

-I want to cite :ref:`iminuit` in my paper.
+I want to cite iminuit in my paper.
 Help?
 ------------------------------------------------

 We use the excellent Zenodo service to make each iminuit release citable.
 You can either cite iminuit as a software or you can cite the exact version that was used for your analysis.
 For more details, see :ref:`citation`.